himalaya-kaushik/newsletter-synthesizer/README.md

 packaging.
 Reading them all is a waste; reading none of them means missing things.
 So I built a small machine to do the boring half.

 This is that machine.
 It is a personal tool, not a product.
-No roadmap, no support, no uptime promises.
-If it breaks, I fix it when I feel like it.
 You are very welcome to steal it.

 ---